smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/rules.md

     job definitions would be to insert an OpCon property token into the command string where the SETDYNVAR VALUE parameter is specified.
-    This would allow any property value computed by OpCon to be transmitted to the LSAM, where it could then become part of a job\'s LDA content, used as a SBMJOB command parameter value or used to modify the Call command string of the job.
+    This would allow any property value computed by OpCon to be transmitted to the LSAM, where it could then become part of a job's LDA content, used as a SBMJOB command parameter value or used to modify the Call command string of the job.
 Here are examples of how the command could be set up to utilize OpCon properties: